 To illustrate the power of an SCA tool, let’s dive into an example:

 Debricked’s tool assists in a continuous analysis of the software to detect open source vulnerabilities.
 It also helps the user prioritize and gives suggestions of fixes.
 Debricked integrates with the CI/CD environment for enhanced continuous scanning, every time you push code.
 Its user-friendly interface allows visualizing the repositories, vulnerabilities, commits, and dependencies, as can be seen in the screenshots below.

 Shortly, the Debricked tool will also offer the possibility to create customized policies and rules, making the automation

 How do I know which one to choose?

-Software composition tools assist in analysing open source components, direct and indirect dependencies and alerts you of any vulnerabilities.
+Software composition tools assist in analyzing open source components, direct and indirect dependencies, and alerts you of any vulnerabilities.
 However, how can you know which tool suits the specific needs of your business?

 This question is rather complex to answer as there is no adopted standard in the evaluation of software tools.
 Software composition analysis is a perfect solution for holistic decision-making regarding the choice and tracking of open source libraries.